facebookresearch/ParlAI/parlai/agents/rag/README.md

 ### 1a. [**Recommended**] Obtain/Choose a (Pre-trained) DPR Model

 The RAG model works **really well** with DPR models as the backbone retrievers; check out the [DPR repository](https://github.com/facebookresearch/DPR) for some pre-trained DPR models (or, train your own!).
+Alternatively, you can specify a RAG or FiD model with DPR weights (perhaps, e.g., one from the ParlAI model zoo, such as `zoo:hallucination/bart_rag_token/model`).

 ### 1b.
 Train your own Dropout Poly-encoder